erik-riklund/jep-css/README.md

 > Please note that this project is in early development. 🚧

-Inventing a new language that translates to CSS?
-Yes, that's exactly what's going on here. 🚀
+**Just Enough Styling (JES)** reshapes how we write CSS by introducing a more human-friendly, declarative syntax that uses plain language to describe styles.
+It brings clarity and structure to styling, allowing you to compose stylesheets that are easier to read, write, and maintain.

 <img src=dashboard.png style="max-width:100%"><br>

-The language reshapes CSS expression, offering a more human-friendly, declarative alternative without intending to replace it.
-It provides a more intuitive way to compose stylesheets, reducing the need for deep syntax knowledge.

-The best part of JES is its progressive approach.
-You can use only the rules you need, and only the features you need.
-You can blend in standard CSS selectors to handle edge cases if the need arise - JES is flexible enough to handle any situation.
+JES is progressive and flexible by design.
+You can adopt it incrementally — use its expressive, built-in constructs for common patterns, and fall back on standard CSS selectors whenever needed.
+Whether you're building simple layouts or handling complex edge cases, JES adapts to your workflow without getting in the way.

 ---

 ### Nesting for enhanced readability ✔️

-Nesting isn't a new idea — it’s a familiar pattern from SCSS and similar preprocessors.
-In JES, it improves readability by keeping related selectors visually grouped.
+Nesting is a familiar pattern from SCSS and similar preprocessors.
+It improves readability by keeping related selectors visually grouped.
 It's a clean, structured way to reflect hierarchy without repeating parent selectors.

 ```
 div